droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./test** - Core and related tests.
 Deals primarily with the Core binaries and how they respond to external input (flags, messages, etc.), not tests for internal source code. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/9956).

-./test/config.ini.in - Sets, via AC\_CONFIG\_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
+./test/config.ini.in - Sets, via Autoconfig wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
 Examples include enabling ØMQ tests. [*Replaced ./test/functional/config.ini.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/10331).

 ./test/README.md - Explains how to run tests.